-- Therapists possess and utilize many skills, but a very important response for them to master in their practice is empathetic responding or active listening.
+- Therapists possess and utilize many skills, but a very important response for them to master within their practice is empathetic responding or active listening.

-- Empathic responding is when the counselor clearly communicates the feeling their client has expressed as well as why they possess those feelings (again, according to the client); this is superior to all other responses in therapy.
+- Empathic responding is when the counselor clearly communicates the feeling their client has expressed, as well as why they possess those feelings (again, according to the client).

 - Another beneficial response is solicitation.
-Solicitation responses are used to encourage their client to explore their feelings further.
+Solicitation responses are used to encourage the client to explore their feelings further.

 - Solicitation responses succeed in developing a positive therapeutic relationship between counselor and client.

-Human beings (and even therapy clients/patients) thrive/grow/ improve when they feel understood.
+Human beings (and clients) thrive and grow when they feel understood.
 This is one of the most powerful healers for many reasons.
 The therapist response (albeit I hate to label it a technique as it is not turned on and off like a technique but becomes part of the fabric of the therapist both in and out of therapy) is empathic responding sometimes referred to as reflective listening or active listening.
-Empathic responding is when the therapist reflects (consistently) to the client BOTH the feeling that the client is experiencing and the reason for that feeling (as expressed by the client).
+Empathic responding is when the therapist reflects (consistently) to the client BOTH the feeling that the client is experiencing and the reason for that feeling (as expressed by the client).”

 Here are a few examples of empathic responding: